MidlightDDK/DataScienceProjects/Demographic_Data_Analyzer/Demographic_Data_Analyzer.md

-And here is the percentage of worker earning more than 50K in this country:
+And here is the percentage of workers earning more than 50K in this country:

 ```python